 - Relax and breathe.
 Don't fall into the trap of holding your breath.
-Like my yoga teacher used to say "breathe into your pain".
 So - deep breath in as you apply, then full exhale as you pull back quickly (speed counts, do it fast).

 - Be self aware - know your body and where you personally are most sensitive.

 - Don't be shy!
 Give yourself enough space, time and privacy to perform the deed.
 This will help you to relax.
 Prepare your area with everything you need before getting started, and hey, why not a little soothing music as well?